Beneficial ownership

-In domestic and international commercial law, a beneficial owner is a natural person or persons who ultimately owns or controls an interest in a legal entity or arrangement, such as a company, a trust, or a foundation.
-Legal owners (i.e. the owners on the record), commonly described as the "registered owners", may hold those interests as beneficial owners or for the benefit of someone else, in which case they may be described as a "nominee".
+In domestic and international commercial law, a beneficial owner is a natural person (or persons) who ultimately owns or controls an interest in a legal entity or arrangement, such as a company, trust, or foundation.
+Legal owners (i.e. owners of record), commonly described as registered owners, may hold those interests as beneficial owners or for the benefit of someone else, in which case they may be described as nominees.

-Beneficial owners hold specific property rights ("use and title") in equity belong to a person even though legal title of the property belongs to another person.
-Beneficial owner is subject to a state's statutory laws regulating interest or title transfer.
-This situation commonly occurs when the person who holds the legal title to a property or asset is considered to have inherent responsibilities similar to those of a trustee towards the individual who benefits from or has an interest in the property.
-A common example of a beneficial owner is the real or true owner of funds held by a nominee bank.
+Beneficial owners hold specific property rights (use and title) in equity that belong to them, even though legal title to the property belongs to another person.
+A beneficial owner is subject to a state's statutory laws regulating interest or title transfers.
+This situation commonly occurs when the person who holds the legal title to a property or asset is considered to have inherent responsibilities, similar to those of a trustee, toward the individual who benefits from the property.
+A common example of a beneficial owner is the true owner of funds held by a nominee bank.

 Definition

-In March 2019, an Inter-American Development Bank (IADB) report defined beneficial owners as "always natural persons who ultimately own or control a legal entity or arrangement, such as a company, a trust, a foundation".

-According to the United States' Securities Exchange Act, a beneficial owner of a security includes any person who, directly or indirectly, has or shares voting or investment power.
+In March 2019, an Inter-American Development Bank (IADB) report defined beneficial owners as "always natural persons who ultimately own or control a legal entity or arrangement, such as a company, a trust, a foundation, etc." According to the United States' Securities Exchange Act, a beneficial owner of a security includes any person who, directly or indirectly, has or shares voting or investment power.

-The terms 'ultimately owns or controls' and 'ultimate effective control' refer to situations in which ownership/control is exercised through a chain of ownership or by means of control other than direct control.
-The FATF recommendations are recognized as the global anti–money laundering (AML) and counter-terrorist financing (CFT) standard.
+The terms 'ultimately owns or controls' and 'ultimate effective control' refer to situations in which ownership or control is exercised through a chain of ownership or by means of control other than direct control.
+The Financial Action Task Force (FATF) recommendations are recognized as the global anti-money laundering (AML) and counter-terrorism financing (CTF) standard.

-According to the identity and address verification service Trulioo, the process of identifying ultimate beneficial owners (UBOs) includes acquiring and verifying a company's "accurate company "information regarding register number, company name, address, status, and key management personnel"; analyzing "ownership structure and percentages", "determining the "entities or natural-persons who have an ownership stake, either through direct ownership or through another party"; identifying beneficial owners: and calculating the "total ownership stake, or management control, of any natural-person and determine if it crosses the threshold for UBO reporting" and "perform AML/KYC (Note: know your customer) checks for all individuals determined to be a UBO".
+According to the identity verification service Trulioo, the process of identifying ultimate beneficial owners (UBOs) includes: acquiring and verifying accurate company information; determining ownership structures and percentages; identifying beneficial owners to determine if they meet the criteria for UBO reporting; and performing AML and know your customer (KYC) checks for all individuals determined to be a UBO.

-A trustee or executor is not normally a beneficial owner of the assets of the trust or estate.
+A trustee or executor is not normally a beneficial owner of the assets of a trust or estate.